ritikkohli/Project1/Readme.md

 ### Authorisation
 - Make sure that only the owner of the blogs is able to edit or delete the blog.
 - In case of unauthorized access return an appropirate error message.

-#### Refer https://jsonplaceholder.typicode.com/guide/ for some fake blogs data.

-#### Note: Create a group database and use the same database in connection string by replacing `groupXDatabase